Peace Studies & Sociology

 Notre Dame also is home to three associated centers: the Center for the Study of Social Movements, the Center for the Study of Religion and Society and the Center for Research on Educational Opportunity.

-Sociology and Peace Studies
+Peace Studies and Sociology

 Peace studies has long been informed by sociology, particularly by the concept of positive peace — the absence of structural violence coupled with the presence of cooperation and social justice.
 Similar concepts have shaped discussions of modern development, prompting some scholars to conceive of “peace as freedom.”